-Source: ORA calculations using data provided by the Division of Taxation
+Source: ORA calculations using data provided by Taxation

-\Amounts are rounded to the nearest \$1,000 to protect taxpayers' confidentiality.
+Amounts are rounded to the nearest \$1,000 to protect taxpayers' confidentiality.

-During tax years 2016 through 2018, the range of income levels that took a writers, composers, and artists modification reducing federal AGI was \$(170,000) to \$4,000,000.
-The table shows that the bottom fourth quartile of taxpayers had an average modified federal AGI of \$(7,000) and claimed a higher average modification amount when compared to the other groups.
-The second quartile, which represents the median taxpayer with an average modified federal AGI of \$16,000, claimed the lowest average modification amount and had the lowest average tax saving.
-The highest average tax saving was attained by the upper 25% of taxpayers with an average income level of \$192,000.
+During tax years 2019 through 2021, the range of income levels that took a writers, composers, and artists modification reducing federal AGI was \$(280,000) to \$800,000.
+The table shows that the bottom fourth quartile of taxpayers had an average modified federal AGI of \$(11,000) and claimed a higher average modification amount and higher average tax savings when compared to the other groups.